joshvfleming/rmaze/README.md

 rmaze
 =====

-rmaze is a web service that generates a random maze, and then solves it.
+rmaze is a web service that generates random mazes, and then solves them.
 "Why would you do this?", you might ask.
 The answer: for fun!

 Usage
 -----